VladMinzatu/performance-handbook/toolset/00_linux_setup/02_install_go.md

 # Install Go

-- Get the latest Go version for linux arm 64 from https://go.dev/dl/
+- Get the latest Go version for linux arm 64 from https://go.dev/dl/ (to download through ssh: `wget https://go.dev/dl/go1.26.2.linux-arm64.tar.gz` - or the whatever the required version is)
 - Remove previous binary and extract new, e.g.:

 ```